DataPaulette/Tapis_sensitif/README.md

 the file 7_BIT_ARRAY_COUNT.csv is useful to configure the dip switch of each board. \
 This 7 bit dip switch is used to configure the address of each board. \

-START virtal midi : modprobe snd-virmidi
+Linux START virtal midi : modprobe snd-virmidi

+TODO :
+RPC library for arduino !?